The 15 Best Low-Cost Help Desk Software for Small Businesses

 5. Kayako (Best for Small Teams That Want AI to Reduce Backlogs)

-Kayako One is an AI-first helpdesk built for small teams that feel constantly behind on tickets and don’t have the option to keep adding people.
-It brings email, chat, and help center requests into one place, but the real focus is on using AI to take work off the queue, not just organize it better.
+Kayako One is an AI‑first helpdesk for small teams that feel stuck in constant backlog and can’t just keep adding headcount.
+It pulls email, chat, and help center tickets into one place, then uses AI to cut down repetitive work rather than just organizing queues.

 Kayako Interface